 You May Qualify For Legal Assistance

 Still have questions?
 The logistics of changing your marital status can be hard enough without having to worry about losing your SSI benefits.
 To get answers about SSI benefits relevant to your specific situation, consult with a Social Security attorney.
-Plus, having a lawyer file your benefits application makes you 2x more likely to get approved the first time you apply!
+Plus, having a lawyer file your benefits application makes you nearly 3x more likely to get approved!
 In addition to offering free, no-obligation legal consultations to answer all your claim questions, these lawyers always work on contingency.
 That means if you don’t win benefits, you pay that lawyer $0 for helping you.
 And if you do win, you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!